michaelspiss/charityrun/README.md

 or in a fixed interval, e.g. every 30 minutes.

 After the run has finished, the administrator is able to download the donator and runner data, which includes the rounds ran per runner and per group, the donators, and how much they donated, already calculated.

+**License**

+MIT